zlhshn/stock_app/README.md

 ## The structure followed in the project

-- I created the project with the react library.
+- I created the project with the create-react-app.
 - First, planned the page structure using react router.
 - Carried out global state management in authentication processes using **Redux** and **Redux-toolkit** .
 - Validation operations in the form structure were performed using **Formik** and **Yup** libraries.